Office Manager and Assistant to Executive Director

 Kathie creates jewelry and other crafty things and lives by the motto "do something creative every day".

 Debbie is our most recent graduate from the OU Extended campus’ accelerated degree program.
 She earned her B.A. in Organizational Leadership in her spare time over two quick years.
 Debbie’s hard work and perseverance not only earned her a degree but also a promotion within our department to Business and Virtual Meeting Manager.
-In this role, Debbie will continue to serve as the budgeting manager, exhibit and advertising manager, the point of contact for all contracting, and the organization of our virtual events such as webinars and our newest program, NCORE on line.
+In this role, Debbie will continue to serve as the budgeting manager, exhibit and advertising manager, the point of contact for all contracting, and the organization of our virtual events such as webinars and our newest program, NCORE Virtual Connections.

 In her spare time Debbie enjoys spending time with her family, volunteering, and game night with friends.